 Advancing Canada’s approach to tackling hate

 The number of reported hate crimes in Canada broke new records in 2020 and 2021—and that’s without taking into account the estimated 80% of hate crimes that go unreported across the country every year.
-For the past three years, the Canadian Race Relations Foundation (CRRF) has been actively engaged in efforts on multiple fronts to prevent and address hate crimes in Canada.
+For the past three years, the Canadian Race Relations Foundation has been actively engaged in efforts on multiple fronts to prevent and address hate crimes in Canada.

-The Canadian Race Relations Foundation (CRRF) supports the federal government’s new online harms bill as a positive step in protecting everyone, including our youth and young adults from online acts of hate, threats, and violence.
+The CRRF supports the federal government’s new online harms bill as a positive step in protecting everyone, including our youth and young adults from online acts of hate, threats, and violence.

 What is a hate crime?